MongoDB integration with FastNetMon Advanced

 }

-And you can extract information when this object was added this way:
+And you can extract information when this object was added in the following way:

 ObjectId("5a985f3cec7006077668a321").getTimestamp()